Cybersecurity involves computers and networks, so it’s a job for your IT department to figure out. That’s what you pay them for, right?

 Cybersecurity Threats Lead to Loss of Intellectual Property

 Many of the types of cyber attacks we hear about in the news seem to fit a typical pattern: hackers break in to networks intending to steal credit cards or sensitive personal data such as Social Security numbers.
 Manufacturers may think they are less of a target because they don’t have high volumes of this type of data.
 But they often forget they have something else of value—intellectual property.

 “The trade secrets, their recipes and build lists, are key items at risk for manufacturers when it comes to cybersecurity,” said Dave Glennon, director of manufacturing and distribution for Eide Bailly.
 “That’s incredibly sensitive information.”

 Breaches often go undetected, and hackers can be patient when it comes to finding access to your IP, said Todd Neilson, chief technology officer for cybersecurity firm Secuvant.
 Hackers spend an average of 200 days in a system before they are detected.

 “I can’t tell you how many times manufacturers find their plans for sale on a foreign black market, and often there’s nothing they can do about it,” said Neilson.

-Damaged Reputation and Trust
+Cyber Attacks Can Damage Reputation and Trust

 Knowing what to do when you have a breach is vital, but just as important is having a plan to deal with disaster recovery and business continuity.
 How would your customers react to the news if you had a breach?
 How do you keep your business from completely stalling?
 A comprehensive cybersecurity plan can help you address these areas.